Quintheticat/Quintheticat/README.md

-- Hey there👋
+- Hello there my name is Quinton LeBlanc👋
-- My name is Quinton LeBlanc and I am a coder that is learning how to make HTML websites, Python games, also some unity games.
+- I am a new coder learning how to make HTML websites, Python games, also some unity games!